All Episodes

 We're not even close to crossing that line yet.

-If if I go to the school board meeting and offend them and they scream at me and throw me out, I mean, did I do something wrong?
+And it's because of soft churches that a lot of guys think, well, if I hurt somebody's feelings, if I go to the school board meeting and offend them and they scream at me and throw me out, I mean, did I do something wrong?

-No, that at the exact opposite is true.
+No, the exact opposite is true.

 You did something very, very right.